DavidHe1127/Mr.He_HandBook/DevOps/AWS/ELB/README.md

 ### ALB vs NLB

 - ALB is layer 7 lb while NLB is layer 4 lb.
-With NLB, it does not access HTTP headers
+With NLB, it has no access to HTTP headers
 - ALB/CLB supports connection multiplexing - reqs from multiple clients uses the single one backend connection.
 This improves latency and reduces load on your application.
 Set `Connection: close` header in your app HTTP response to disable it.

 ### Surge Queue and Spillover count